stegua/stegua.github.com/source/credits/index.markdown

 Another friend and coauthor that supports this blog is <a href="http://www.imada.sdu.dk/~marco">Marco Chiarandini</a>.
-I do not know how he finds the time to proofread my posts, but he does, with the same seriousness as he were reviewing a paper: thanks Marco!
+I do not know how he finds the time to proofread my posts, but he does, with the same seriousness as if he were reviewing a paper: thanks Marco!